Last Updated on

 - Top with more pureed strawberries or real Vermont maple syrup.

 Pancakes are one of my weaknesses.
 Prior to starting the paleo diet, I enjoyed them loaded with butter and syrup.
 Now, I use a small drizzle of syrup over the top or I top with fresh fruit instead.
-While maple syrup is not truly paleo, our neighbor sugars the tress in our backyard so the maple syrup I use is about as local and natural as it gets.
+While maple syrup is not truly paleo, our neighbor sugars the trees in our backyard so the maple syrup I use is about as local and natural as it gets.
 You can top these pancakes with fruit, almond butter or coconut cream if you prefer.
+These really are the best paleo pancakes.